-Ever since then I’ve been hooked on an art form that’s evolved massively with technology, yet somehow never lost its magic.
-There’s still nothing quite like watching an image slowly emerge in the developer tray — I count myself lucky to have grown up in the darkroom, long before the digital age completely took over.
-I do miss the enlarger sometimes; playing with filters and dodging or burning by hand had a certain beauty you don’t quite get with Photoshop or Lightroom.
+Since then, I’ve been hooked on an art form that’s evolved massively with technology, yet somehow never lost its magic.
+There’s still nothing quite like watching an image slowly emerge in a developer tray.
+I was lucky enough to grow up in the darkroom, before digital took over, and I still miss the hands-on craft of the enlarger - playing with filters, dodging and burning by hand.
+There was something beautifully imperfect about it that Lightroom sliders can’t quite replicate.

-That old Pentax is still around somewhere, taped together after taking a fall at a press event I was shooting.
-I flirted with both Canon and Nikon before finally settling with my Fuji XT-3, which converted me to mirrorless in 2020 - no looking back now.
+That original Pentax is probably still lying around somewhere - taped together after a fall at a press shoot.
+I’ve flirted with Canon and Nikon over the years, but eventually made the switch to mirrorless with a Fuji X-T3 in 2020.
+No looking back since.

 ENJOY THE IMAGES